lukeorland/moore_and_lewis_data_selection/README.markdown

 least "similar" at the bottom.
 It is then possible to subsample by selecting the first N sentences from the sorted files.

 The ranking computations can be done on one language side or both.
-If one uses the sorting computations bilingually, the a perplexity of the training sentence pair is calculated for both languages then summed.
+When sorting bilingually, the perplexity of the training sentence pair is calculated for both languages then summed.

 # Usage #